misvis/charts/README.md

 # charts
-examples of data charts for use in the misvis project
+This is a public repository with examples of data charts for use in the UMBC MisVis project